manfredspitze/python-templates/pomodoro-ver1.md

 ---

 ### Summary:
-- **Pomodoros** are now shown as individual rows for each session, and the breaks are clearly marked.
 - Each **Pomodoro** represents a focused work period, followed by a **5-minute break**.
 - Tasks are designed to prioritize the **80% critical work** in lesson planning (objectives, activities, assessments) and the **20% secondary tasks** (materials, revisions).